Fleishman Internship Program

 - If interested, the internship sites will contact you directly to schedule an interview.
 You may interview with multiple sites.

 - To prepare for your internship interview we recommend that you utilize the Fleishman Center services that assist with interviewing skills.
-These include interview workshops, Big Interview, or scheduling a mock interview with a career consultant.
+Big Interview is a great resource that allows you to respond to interview questions through video.
+You can also watch our video presentation ACE You Interview for more interviewing tips.

 How do I know if my internship is eligible for credit?